IAmParadox27/jellyfin-plugin-home-sections/README.md

 > The initial translations were generated using AI and may not be perfect.
 If you find any issues with the translations, please feel free to open a PR to resolve them; I am unfortunately very monolingual, so I won't be able to spot any issues myself.

 1. Fork this repository
-2. Create a new branch called `translations/<language code>`
-3. Add/Edit the translation file in `src/Jellyfin.Plugin.HomeScreenSections/_Localization`
+2. Add/Edit the translation file in `src/Jellyfin.Plugin.HomeScreenSections/_Localization`
-4. If you added the file, edit `src/Jellyfin.Plugin.HomeScreenSections/Jellyfin.Plugin.HomeScreenSections.csproj` and add the new file to the `ItemGroup` with the translation comment above it; just duplicate another language and replace with your language.
+3. If you added the file, edit `src/Jellyfin.Plugin.HomeScreenSections/Jellyfin.Plugin.HomeScreenSections.csproj` and add the new file to the `ItemGroup` with the translation comment above it; just duplicate another language and replace with your language.
-5. Create a pull request
+4. Create a pull request

 ### Code Contributions